Spicy (Ty Dolla Sign song)

-"Spicy" is a song by American singer-songwriter Ty Dolla Sign featuring from fellow American singer and rapper Post Malone.
+"Spicy" is a song by American singer Ty Dolla Sign featuring American musician Post Malone.
 It was released as the third single from the former's third studio album, Featuring Ty Dolla Sign, on October 21, 2020.
 The single was released only two days before the album.
 The song marks the second collaboration between the artists, after the chart-topping "Psycho" in 2018.
-On January 29, 2021, Ty Dolla Sign released the remix of the song, which also features Malone and new features from Colombian singer J Balvin and American rappers YG and Tyga.
+On January 29, 2021, a remix of the song was released, which adds appearances from Colombian singer J Balvin and fellow American rappers YG and Tyga.

 Background

 In an Instagram post, Ty Dolla Sign wrote about his collaboration with Post Malone on the song:You know, that magic that only that person could bring to the song.
 And "Spicy" was no different.
 This song needed Post's frequency.
 Plus, we were overdue for another hit after "Psycho."
 I'm just grateful that he lent his frequency to this song because we DEFINITELY got another one on our hands.
 Shout out to my brother Posty!